Owen Shroyer Interviews - Former WWE Star Enzo Amore

 It's unbelievable.

-I mean, these these superhumans that I fucking work with, dude, you know, 400-pound men that can lift a fucking, you know, a shit brick house.
+I mean, these superhumans that I fucking work with, dude, you know, 400-pound men that can lift a fucking, you know, a shit brick house.

 And he literally sits down in a restaurant, orders everything on the menu and eats it.

-So that comes out October 24th, and to parlay that with his first ever WWE non-WWE appearance at our show.
+And to parlay that with his first ever WWE non-WWE appearance at our show, we're excited to have him.

-At Fourth Rope, I work as a producer.
+At fourth rope, I work as a producer.

-So I'm blessed to be able to write a television show.
+So I'm blessed to be able to write a television show, take the knowledge I gained in the WWE.

 I went to Harvard for fucking pro wrestling, bro.

-Did you play football at Harvard?
+I learned from you play football at Harvard?

-I went to Harvard for WWE.
+No, I went to Harvard for WWE.

-I went to the performance center, their minor leagues.
+I went to the Performance Center.

 I got an education in the pro wrestling business.